openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

   5. open /etc/sysconfig/network/providers/provider0 (or whatever name was chosen by yast) in an editor

-  6. change DNS1 and DNS2 to the actual IPv6 addresses of your providerâ€™s name
+  6. change DNS1 and DNS2 to the actual IPv6 addresses of your provider’s name servers
-              servers

   7. add the following line to the